 Try skipping around to different parts of the videos and asking the kids to describe what they hear.

-Do you have another fun musical idea for October?
+**Do you have another fun musical idea for the autumn season?
 Please share in the comments below!